Altijd-youri/ploc/README.md

 -f, --filter:     Specify which part of the {folder} from the --out flag should be stripped or kept.
                   This feature can be used to manipulate the output {folder} based on the --in path.
                   Try combining this flag with -in and the ** pattern.
 See example 5.
+                  Note that this flag does not work for relative paths.
                   {keep} = in file path with trailing directory separator to mark a part to be kept in the output.
                   (default is "false.
 No filtering takes place")